CAN'T BREATHE? SUSPECT VOCAL CORD DYSFUNCTION!

-Some GASTRIC REFLUX TIPS (without acid blockers): These tips include some ways to help gently heal the stomach, esophagus, throat, etc., and, these tips may help people to discover and remove many UNDERLYING CAUSES of their gastric reflux.
 Please also see a GASTROENTEROLOGIST, and an ENT/Ear, nose & throat doctor, and an ALLERGIST, & any other specialist doctors necessary, to help you find all your CAUSES of your reflux, etc.

 Please check with your doctor, first, before trying these tips to be sure they are safe, in your particular situation.
 And, ask child's doctor & pharmacist about adjusting dosages down (tiny fraction of adult dosage), for children, and only if safe for the child.